AEW Collision lineup: Texas Bull Rope match set for Saturday's TNT show - Pro Wrestling Dot Net

 -Thunder Rosa vs. Deonna Purrazzo in a Texas Bull Rope match

+-“House of Black” Malakai Black, Brody King, and Buddy Matthews vs. “Bullet Club Gold” Juice Robinson, Austin Gunn, and Colten Gunn with Christian Cage as special referee for a shot at the AEW Trios Titles at All In

-Powell’s POV: Collision will be live from Arlington, Texas at Esports Stadium.
-The show airs at 7CT/8ET on TNT.
-We are looking for reports or basic results from the taping via dotnetjason@gmail.com.
-Will Pruett’s weekly audio reviews available for Dot Net Members (including our Patreon patrons).
+Powell’s POV: Collision will be live on Saturday from Arlington, Texas at Esports Stadium.
+Join me for my live review as the show airs on TNT at 7CT/8ET.
+Will Pruett’s weekly audio reviews are available for Dot Net Members (including our Patreon patrons).

 Be the first to comment